Jaxelr/Nancy.RapidCache/README.md

 }
 ```

-## Example definining your own cache key generation using ICacheKeyGenerator
+## Definining your own cache key generation using ICacheKeyGenerator

 Define your own key per request that will help you cache to the level of granulatity as needed.